csutedja/Dell-T3610-OpenCore-Build/README.md

 ### Important information

-⚠ **WARNING!** You cannot and will never be to run macOS Monterey or higher (12.0+) on this machine.
+⚠ **WARNING!** You cannot run macOS Monterey or higher (12.0+) on this machine.
 This is because due to its age, the T3610's motherboard lacks the ability to perform a TSC reset at boot-time, <a href="https://github.com/acidanthera/CpuTscSync#cputscsync">and the CPU also lacks a certain register needed to do this on Monterey</a>.
 However, Catalina and Big Sur run great on this system.

 ⚠ **Don't** use the EFI folder included, it will not boot.
 You should use it as a guide for which files should go in which folders.